Keynote Address of Deborah A.P. Hersman

 Thank you, Dean Klag, for that gracious introduction.
 It is an honor to be here at the Bloomberg School, and to be with so many public health professionals.

 As a firefighter, Danny ran toward problems.
-And, as public health professionals that's what you do -- you see a problem and you run to it … to contain or extinguish it with an arsenal of tools, techniques and tactics - the public health model.
+And, as public health professionals that's what you do: You see a problem and you run to it - to contain or extinguish it with an arsenal of tools, techniques, and tactics.
+What you all know as the public health model.

-And, what an honor to share the podium today with Professor Sue Baker.
+What an honor to share the podium today with Professor Sue Baker.
 Throughout her career, she's taken on entrenched interests in occupant protection, trauma treatment, pedestrian and aviation safety, and more.
-It's only fitting to see your portrait here at the Bloomberg School.
-That is a real testament to your accomplishments on the development of injury prevention as a public health discipline.
+It's only fitting to see your portrait here, Professor Baker, at the Bloomberg School.
+That is a real testament to your accomplishments developing injury prevention as a public health discipline.